Jump to ratings and reviews

 I think it’s slower start worked for this book, because I was wondering how dark the author was gonna get, and surprised when he surpassed what I expected.
 Things got really messed up.

 We’re taken into an 8 year old Kay’s and broke adult Ivan’s lonely worlds.
 Kay’s loneliness is a childhood loneliness, which is really its own monster.
 The inability to understand and help how you feel.
 Trapped.
-Ivan’s is a bitter adult loneliness, where you know what choices you’d made to get here but you’re also just busy trying to survive.
-But you’re still trapped, too.
-He’s still carrying all that childhood loneliness around with him, literally.
+Ivan’s is a bitter adult loneliness, where you’re aware of the choices you’d made to get here but you’re also just busy trying to survive.
+And you’re still trapped, too.
+Plus Ivan is still carrying all that childhood loneliness around with him, literally.

 They’re brought together by the infamous little freak Eddie Video.
 He creeped me out bad.
 Having him be this kid’s obnoxious youtube puppet character was smart and his intro and humor felt really familiar to things I know kids watch.
 Blegh.